www.juliehaydon.com.au

 The following is an excerpt from a review of Fast Forward.

-Judges' report from The Australian Awards for Excellence in Educational Publishing, 2007
+Judges' report from the Australian Awards for Excellence in Educational Publishing, 2007

 Fast Forward is an outstanding reading intervention program for students in the middle years of schooling.
-The texts present curriculum content highly appropriate to the interests of students in the middle years (Years 5-8) who have reading levels below national benchmarks.
-The fresh and innovative design, high-interest content and choice of images and illustrations can engage and motivate students.
-Each of the student books is supported by a mini audio disk, attached on the front cover, which is an innovative feature, providing students with models of fluent reading that will develop their own fluency and phrasing...
+The texts present curriculum content highly appropriate to the interests of students in the middle years (Years 5-8) who have reading levels below national benchmarks...

-Fast Forward was the overall winner of The Australian Awards for Excellence in Educational Publishing in 2007.
+Fast Forward was the overall winner of the Australian Awards for Excellence in Educational Publishing in 2007.
 It also won the Primary Literacy Series Award.

-© 2004-2008 Julie Haydon
+© 2004-2023 Julie Haydon

 All rights reserved.

-Last modified: July 2008
+Last modified: December 2023